The Health Benefits Of Green Tea

 - Are pregnant.
 Pregnant people can safely consume up to six cups of green tea daily.
 However, it may increase the risk of congenital disorders in infants whose pregnant parent has a folic acid deficiency.

 - Have liver disease.
 There are some reports that green tea can cause liver injury.
-Signs of liver injury can include abdominal pain, dark-coloured urine, and jaundice.
+Signs of liver injury can include abdominal pain, dark-colored urine, and jaundice.

 - Take beta-blockers.
 At high doses, green tea may reduce blood levels and inhibit the effectiveness of a prescription drug called Corgard (nadolol)—a beta-blocker prescribed to treat high blood pressure and some heart diseases.